augustoroman/sandwich/README.md

 alerts for certain errors, and control which errors get logged -- all in one place.

-Sandwich never sends internal error details to the client and insteads logs the details.
+By default, sandwich never sends internal error details to the client and insteads logs the details.

 ### Wrapping Handlers